Systematic Schrieffer-Wolff-transformation approach to Josephson junctions: quasiparticle effects and Josephson harmonics: Discussion

 Taking the advantage of systematic extensibility to more complex situations, in this work we derived the effective Hamiltonian for the scenario in which a single quasiparticle is present in the ground state of the system.
 We found that this modification introduces intralead scattering terms into the effective Hamiltonian.
 Some of these terms are assisted by Cooper-pair tunneling, thereby describing correlated motion of the quasiparticles and Cooper pairs.
 By analyzing a toy model with a single one-particle state in each lead, we showed that this effect modifies the conventional $-E_J\cos\hat{\varphi}$ energy landscape and, therefore, can alter the excitation energy of a superconducting qubit poisoned by a quasiparticle.
 We believe that this finding represents an important step toward a comprehensive effective model of Josephson-junction-based qubits, which may be completed by including the charging energy in the description.

 The SWT also provides an opportunity to analyze higher-order corrections and Josephson harmonics.
-We analyzed the fourth-order terms on the low-energy subspace of quasiparticle-free states and obtained second Josephson harmonics characterized by the $\cos(2\hat{\varphi})$ term.
-Our results can facilitate the engineering of the ratio between the amplitudes of the first and second harmonics.
+We analyzed the fourth-order terms on the low-energy subspace of quasiparticle-free states and obtained second Josephson harmonics characterized by the $\cos(2\hat{\varphi})$ term. \jav{We demonstrated how this approach can be applied to engineer the ratio between the amplitudes of the first and second harmonic by showcasing two simplest situations, rank-one and rank-two tunneling (overlap) matrices.
+In particular, for two scattering channels we have established that the fundamental $\cos\phi$ can be suppressed through interference.}